 For the ones that love winter sports, the slopes are good.
 It’s cheaper and a little bit better than what’s available in Romania, but I’m not exactly sure if the distance makes it worth it.
 Still, if we think about it, the same traffic jams can appear on the way to Valea Prahovei, when coming back from the New Year’s period.

-There aren’t tens of slopes like in Austria, France or Switzerland, and they’re not so well organized.
+There aren’t tens of slopes like in Austria, France, or Switzerland, and they’re not so well organized.
 For example, in the morning, there’s a huge line for the cable car which has to take everyone up.
-This queue takes for at least one hour, and it becomes very frustrating to just stay out, freezing, while you look at the guys from skiing classes passing you because they have a separate line.
-Basically, they come down 2-3 times while you wait to just go up one time.
-Still, there are a lot of options for lunch, drinks and recreation spots near the slopes, so you don’t need this cable car for the rest of the day, so you need to handle this line only one time a day.
+This queue takes at least one hour, and it becomes very frustrating to just stay out, freezing, while you look at the guys from skiing classes passing you because they have a separate line.
+Basically, they come down 2 to 3 times while you wait to just go up one time.
+Still, there are a lot of options for lunch, drinks, and recreation spots near the slopes, so you don’t need this cable car for the rest of the day, so you need to handle this line only one time a day.

 As far as services go, we encountered pizza with the cheapest and worst type of sausages, but we also found incredibly good food at an Arabian restaurant which was the ultimate place to go if you wanted a shisha.
 It depends on how lucky you are, actually.
 And, considering what I have already written and what I will continue to write, you’ll find out how lucky I am.